Back in the day dating services may have been considered a last resort in the long, arduous hunt for love or even something of a shameful secret.

-Now is, as you can maybe guess, all about meeting up right now.
-For some that might sound romantic.
-For those that like to plan, it’s panic-inducing.
+Now is, as its name implies, focused entirely on meeting up right now.
+For some, that might sound romantic, thrilling even.
+For those that prefer to plan, it can cause some pretty serious anxiety.

-Once you’ve signed up, you select a time window when you’re free and then choose what you’d like to do, like ‘coffee’ or ‘drink’ or ‘entertainment’.
-This immediacy is refreshing in the murky world of ‘will we ever meet or just awkwardly flirt for weeks before getting bored?’ online dating woes.
+Once you’ve created an account, you select a window of time when you’re available and then decide what you’d like to do, like ‘coffee’ or ‘drink’ or ‘entertainment’.
+This immediacy is refreshing in the dreary world of ‘will we ever meet or just awkwardly flirt for weeks before getting bored?’ online dating woes.

-But it turns out that an app designed for instant dating gratification doesn’t always attract those looking for a long-term partner.
+But it turns out that an app designed for instant dating gratification doesn’t necessarily attract those searching for a long-term partner.

-Louise said: “It could just be because of the area I live in, but in my experience most of the guys on Now are only after one thing right now, and it isn’t romance or a coffee...”
+Louise told us: “It could just be because of the area I live in, but in my experience most of the guys on Now are only after one thing right now, and it isn’t romance or a coffee...”

-Ahh Tinder.
-It’s been blamed for everything, from and to global warming (okay, we’re making that last one up).
-But no matter who you ask, it seems to have become synonymous with casual dating and hookups rather than those looking for long-term love.
+Here it is, Tinder.
+The app that’s apparently the cause of everything, from the rise of STDs and breeding promiscuity to global warming (okay, we’re messing with you with that one).
+But regardless of who you ask, it has become synonymous with casual dating and hookups rather than those looking for their soulmates.

-It’s ideal if you’re looking for something not so serious, but that’s not to say you won’t find a more long-term partner.
-After all, we’ve all got a friend-of-a-friend who married someone they met on Tinder, right?
-Unless we’re all just referring to the same couple...
+It’s perfect if you’re looking for something not so serious, but that’s not to say that it’s impossible to find a more long-term love.
+After all, we’ve all got a friend-of-a-friend who married someone they matched with on Tinder, right?
+Unless we’re all just referring to the same couple…

-The premise is simple.
-You’re shown someone’s photo.
+The core concept is simple enough.
+You see someone’s photo.
 If you like it, swipe right.
 If you don’t, swipe left.
-And then repeat a couple of thousand times.
-If you’ve swiped right on someone and they’re swiped right on you as well, you’ll be notified and can begin messaging one another.
+And then repeat a couple of hundred times.
+If you’ve swiped right on someone and they’ve swiped right on you as well, you’ll be notified and can begin messaging one another.

-Hayley Minn told us: “I used to love it, it's so easy to use and fun, but it now feels like a game more than anything and I've never had a date lead to anything serious.”
+Hayley Minn says: “I used to love it, it's so easy to use and fun, but it now feels like a game more than anything and I've never had a date lead to anything serious.”

 Despite the fact it seems to be losing its edge, we included it because it’s still popular, and the large user numbers mean the more chance of dates.